Emages unveils Executive of the Year award

 Emages multimedia Limited has unveiled an annual award to reward excellence, professionalism, and outstanding achievements of Chief Executive Officers and managers in the corporate world.

-“The awards recognize the outstanding achievements and contributions of CEOs, top executives and senior management, and “we are proud to shine a spotlight on their hard work and dedication”.
+“The awards recognize the outstanding achievements and contributions of CEOs, top executives and senior management, and “we are proud to shine a spotlight on their hard work and dedication,” he added

 The Emages Executive of the Year Awards is dedicated to working around the clock to shine a limelight on the brightest, best performing, and most deserving companies and individuals from around the business and corporate world in Nigeria.
 We are fiercely passionate about recognizing outstanding achievement, game-changing innovation, plus outstanding performance, and all our awards are carefully tailored to provide detailed and in-depth analysis of the very best, each market, industry, sector, and region has to offer.